We all want to live our lives with meaning and purpose. But what does it mean to be intentional with your life?

 There are countless benefits of being intentional with your life, including:

-- Being capable of making time for the things that matter to you most
+- Being capable of making enough time for the important activities that matter to you most

 - Having clarity on what you want, and better decision making skills